corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 subFLow(GetAvailableVersionsFlow("net.corda:corda-finance"))
 ```

-> Available versions are taken from the `ArtifactsMetadataCache` and hence can be fetched synchronously.
-At least on synchronisation has to be done for the contents of the cache to be populated.
+> GetAvailableVersionsFlow doesn't make any requests to the remote repository, but reuses a cache populated by ScheduleSyncFlow instead.
+At least one synchronisation should pass in order for GetAvailableVersionsFlow to return any results.

 ## Configuration